-- Can we afford to manage the negative press when our facility isn’t known for resolving conflict well?
+- Can we afford to manage the negative press when our organisation isn’t known for resolving conflict well?

-- Can we afford staff shortage because bullying behaviors dishearten new staff?
+- Can we afford staff shortage because aggressive behaviours dishearten new staff?

-The more staff are equipped to recognize the different levels of escalation that an agitated patient or visitor might present — and the more staff are equipped to safely defuse those escalating behaviors as soon as possible — the safer staff and patients can be.
-As I often say
+The more staff are equipped to recognise the different levels of escalation that an agitated patient or visitor might present — and the more staff are equipped to safely defuse those escalating behaviours as soon as possible — the safer staff and patients can be.

-It’s much easier to focus on high-quality care when you don’t have to worry so much about how to manage and negotiate the tricky waters of workplace violence.
+It’s much easier to focus on high-quality care when you don’t have to worry so much about how to manage and negotiate the tricky waters of aggression in the workplace.

-When your staff have that know-how, that's when you decrease liability, worker compensation claims related to violence, and staff turnover — and increase patient satisfaction scores.
+When your staff have that know-how, that's when you decrease liability and staff turnover — and increase patient satisfaction scores.